August 2024

 Receiving Denial Code 131, “Claim specific negotiated discount,” is a common yet frustrating challenge for practice managers and healthcare providers.
 These denials directly impact your revenue cycle, reducing overall profitability and consuming valuable administrative time.
 The complexity lies in accurately applying contractual rates and discounts to specific claims.
 Therefore, understanding the root causes and implementing

-Fix Denial Code 131 Negotiated Discount & Stop Revenue Loss Read More »
+Denial Code 131: How to Fix & Prevent Read More »

 Medicare PAR vs Non-PAR